NilPointer-Software/bdfd-wiki/src/javascript/takeRole.md

 - `roleID` : The role to take from the user.
 Value must be a valid role snowflake ID.

 ### Permissions
-Required permission which the bot must have for this function to work properly.
+Required permission which the bot must have for this function to work properly:
 - `manageroles`

 ## Example